sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [The Changelog](https://changelog.com/podcast) - A weekly conversation that gets to the heart of open source technologies and the people who create them.
 - [The Cynical Developer](https://cynicaldeveloper.com) - A podcast that aims to help you to improve your development knowledge and career, through explaining the latest and greatest in development technology and providing you with what you need to succeed as a developer.
 Covering Desktop, web, and mobile development, mainly around the .Net Stack but often looking into other software and frameworks.
 - [Blockchain Insider by 11:FS](https://blockchain.global/blockchain-innovation) - Podcast to learn about the Blockchain Technology.
-- [Unchained](https://unchainedpodcast.co) Podcast to learn about the Blockchain Technology
+- [Unchained](https://unchainedpodcast.co) - Podcast to learn about the Blockchain Technology.
-- [Talk python to me](https://talkpython.fm/) Podcast to learn about Python through interviews and discussions
+- [Talk python to me](https://talkpython.fm/) - Podcast to learn about Python through interviews and discussions .
-- [Python bytes](https://pythonbytes.fm) Podcast to learn about the latest happenings and trends in Python
+- [Python bytes](https://pythonbytes.fm) - Podcast to learn about the latest happenings and trends in Python.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>